15 Top Native Plants of the Pacific Northwest

 Zones: 3-8

-This compact shade lover blooms with pinkish white flowers in late spring.
-Keep it cool and moist and see more flowers on and off though fall.
+This compact shade lover blooms with pinkish-white flowers in late spring.
+Keep bleeding heart cool and moist and see more flowers on and off through fall.
 Even when not in bloom, enjoy the gorgeous blue-green ferny foliage.

 Name: Dicentra formosa